Redomic/Redomic/README.md

 Hey, I am Jones.
 I build lots of random apps, programs, and demos on this account to practice my coding.

 ### Currently working on:
-- Learning Flutter for MVPs.
+- ~~Learning Flutter for MVPs~~.
 - General Machine learning and computer vision.
 - Contributing to open-source projects.
 - ~~Making a portfolio site.~~
-- Launching a Startup - learning to pitch and raise capital.
+- Launching a Startup - Locaro in early stages of it's MVP :D

 For more information about me (and my projects), check out my [Portfolio!](https://redomic-portfolio.web.app/#/) :+1: